 For a third casual option, I've paired the white blouse. tan loafers and grey jeans.
 Accessories are kept simple and complimentary.
 I love this outfit for heading to the coffee shop or strolling a farmer's market.
 You could easily make this "evening ready" by swapping out the grey jeans for leather pants and the loafers for the grey pumps.

 Heading back into the professional world, I paired the white blouse with the black pencil skirt, grey pumps, and cognac bag.
 Either earring would work.
 I like the simplicity of the gold hoops with the black and white outfit.

 If you have a more casual office place, this looks is polished and professional while remaining friendly and approachable.
 I've paired the black skirt with the chambray top, the nude heels, and the cognac bag.

-In this black skirt look, we have another business casual ensemble that feels pulled together and luxe.
+In this black skirt look, we have another business casual ensemble that feels pulled together and luxurious.
 I've paired the skirt with the wrap cardigan, white shell, nude pumps, and cognac bag.

 Heading back into our evening looks, I've paired the leather pants with the black wrap top.
 As mentioned earlier, it can be very difficult to match blacks.
-To avoid this, I recommend wearing black on black in extremely different fabrics so that there is no way to look like you were trying to match and failed.
+To avoid this, I recommend wearing black on black in extremely different fabrics so that there is no way to look like you failed to match.
 Here, this silky feminine wrap top is paired with the tough leather pants.